kfkonrad/klone/README.md

 ## Install

-There are three implementations of `klone` with an identical feature set for Fish, Bash and ZSH.
+There are three implementations of `klone` with an identical feature set for Fish, Bash, ZSH and Nushell.

 ### Fish